 Scott Sandford of NASA Ames Research Centre told me that the way methanol would be combined with water ice means if you heat them up to just 70° or 80° Kelvin, they’ll dump most of their methanol out but keep the water ice.

-So Ultima Thule might have a lot more methanol than we’ve inferred from a heated-up and slightly processed object like 67P.
+So 486958 Arrokoth might have a lot more methanol than we’ve inferred from a heated-up and slightly processed object like 67P.

 We may be learning that the raw materials that went into the first comets, the proto-comets that then built the planets, could be a lot richer in some of the ices than we thought.